malevasquez/newcombin/README.md

 ```

 ### Start API Server
 This project requires an API server.
-To start the server locate the `devskills` folder and run the following commands
+To start the server open another window, locate the `devskills` folder and run the following commands
 ```
 cd devskills
 npm install